skip to content

 Strategic CIMR theme: Intracellular Infections

-Research Group members: Ivy Di, Samuel Gavronski, Jo Kite, Hanqi Li, Yuchen Lin, Martin Potts, Silvey Wang, Theo von Wilmowski
+Research Group members: Ivy Di, Jo Kite, Hanqi Li, Yuchen Lin, Kate Morling, Silvey Wang, Theo von Wilmowski

 Research

-Our aim is to understand how human cytomegalovirus and other intracellular pathogens evade innate immunity.
+We use viruses as tools in order to make fundamental insights into innate antiviral immunity, and in order to develop novel therapeutics.
 We combine cutting-edge tandem mass tag-based multiplexed proteomics with detailed molecular studies to focus on novel cellular targets.

 Our research currently focuses on the following areas: